 FAQs

-What makes Nordic Walking different to a brisk walk?
+What makes Nordic Walking different to trekking?

 I am worried that I am not fit enough.